 Christina Curran-Alfaro, MS

-Christina completed her Masters in 2020 in biology with a concentration in neurobiology at Rutgers-Camden where her work explored circuitry involved in spatial memory utilizing a teleost model.
-In the Barker lab, she is expanding her work to investigate changes in behavioral response associated with low-dose ethanol on reward valuation, reward motivation, and neural substrates which may contribute to aberrant reward seeking.
+Christina completed her MS in biology, with a concentration in neurobiology, at Rutgers-Camden in 2020.
+Her MS thesis work explored circuitry involved in spatial memory utilizing a teleost model.
+In the Barker lab, she is investigating the effects of low-dose ethanol on reward valuation, reward motivation, and neural substrates which may contribute to aberrant reward seeking.

 Laura Giacometti, PhD